BioVisionCenter/ome-zarr-converters-tools/README.md

 ## Documentation

-For detailed documentation on how to use Fractal Converters Tools, please refer to the [official documentation](https://BioVisionCenter.github.io/ome-zarr-converters-tools/).
+For detailed documentation on how to use OME-Zarr Converters Tools, please refer to the [official documentation](https://BioVisionCenter.github.io/ome-zarr-converters-tools/).

 We also provide a minimal step-by-step guide to how to create a converter.
 You can find it in the [tutorial](https://BioVisionCenter.github.io/ome-zarr-converters-tools/stable/tutorial/) section of the documentation.